-The UNI Student Chapter of the American Chemical Society (ACS), in collaboration with students from the Departments of Biology, Physics, and Earth Science, hosted a “Halloween House” Friday, October 26, 2018, 4:30-7:30 PM, on the second floor of McCollum Science Hall.
-UNI students performed Halloween-themed science demonstrations and supervised hands-on activities in rooms such as the “Pirates’ Cove”, “Frankenstein’s Lab”, “Creepy Crawlies”, and “Spooky Spelunking”.
+The UNI Student Chapter of the American Chemical Society (ACS), in collaboration with students from the Departments of Biology, Physics, and Earth Science, will host a “Halloween House” Friday, October 26, 2018, 4:30-7:30 PM, on the second floor of McCollum Science Hall.
+UNI students perform Halloween-themed science demonstrations and supervise hands-on activities in rooms such as the “Pirates’ Cove”, “Frankenstein’s Lab”, “Dirt Discoveries”, and “Milkyway Madness”.

-This event was free and open to the public.
-Costumes were welcome.
+This event is free and open to the public.
+Costumes are welcome.
 The activities are intended for elementary age children, but can be enjoyed by children of all ages.

 Halloween House is held in conjunction with National Chemistry Week and is a program of the American Chemical Society student chapter designed to reach the public with a positive message about chemistry.
 With the inclusion of additional student organizations this event has grown to encompass an exciting range of STEM activities.

 Halloween House is organized by the following UNI science clubs: